zoom-care/candidate-project-qa-automation/README.md

 - Click on the link,
 - A popup should open and it should contain the information for the clinic visit.
 - It should also display Health Insurance Accepted information.
-- Type of Visit : Clinic should be displayed at bottom.
+- Type of Visit should be displayed at bottom.
 - Uninsured Rates should also be displayed.